PostgREST/postgrest/docs/api.rst

     curl "http://localhost:3000/people?order=age.desc.nullslast"

 You can also use :ref:`computed_cols` to order the results, even though the computed columns will not appear in the output.
+You can sort by nested fields of :ref:`json_columns` with the JSON operators.

 .. _limits: